itsdarshankumar/Project/README.md

   ###  2. Blackjack
   This Blackjack program was also built using HTML5, CSS and JavaScript.
-  We tried to make this program as sser-friendly and interactive as possible
+  We tried to make this program as user-friendly and interactive as possible

   ### 3. Spin the Wheel
   This is just the classic casino modelled Spin the Wheel